-Right from preparing a nursery to selecting its colours, involve the older sibling into every process.
+Right from preparing a nursery to selecting its colors, involve the older sibling into every process.
 Let them know that they are special and their opinion matters.
 Moreover, this will help your child to naturally fall in the process of becoming an elder brother or elder sister.
 He/she might feel responsible and get adapted to the process of handling his/her new sibling.

 Though, your new one has arrived or is on the way, never get involved in that completely which ultimately distances you from your elder one.
 Take out some time and cultivate your relationship with your first one.
 Like when your new one is sleeping, go and either play or relax with your first child.
 Always help him/her with their homework or other work and make them feel loved.

-Listen to everything your older Child has to say
+Listen to Everything Your Older Child has to Say

 It might be that you got hooked up so much with your new child that you have stopped listening and empathising your older one.
 This may lead to depressing the bond you share with them.
 But its never too late!
 Listen whatever they have to say.
 All the stories and dramas they do, encourage them and be with them.

 The biggest mistake one can ever make.
 Comparison is the most hurting part that any parent practices.
 This stays with a child forever.
 It is often practised by others outside the home, but make sure you don’t and create a happy environment at home.
 Let your children bond naturally, stop disturbing them and creating jealousy in their heart for the new one.